Call Us

 Treatment for diabulimia

-At Priory Group, our psychological treatment can be provided on an inpatient, day care and outpatient basis.
-Our inpatient treatment is best suited to people who need support in getting mentally and physically stable, while our day care and outpatient treatment is available for those needing ongoing support that can fit around their responsibilities, which may include school or work.
+At Priory, our psychological treatment can be provided on an inpatient, day care and outpatient basis.
+Our inpatient treatment is best suited to people who need support in getting mentally and physically stable, while our day care and outpatient treatment is available for people who need ongoing support that can fit around their responsibilities, which may include school or work.

-If you would like to find out more about the treatment options that are available at Priory Group, please use the details below to get in contact.
+If you'd like to find out more about the treatment options that are available at Priory, please use the details below to get in contact.

 Contact us to make an enquiry or for more information